SAP/openui5-docs/docs/Worklist_Template_a77f2d2.md

 ### Where Can I Find the Worklist Template?

+You can find the template in the following places:

 -   **SAP Fiori Worklist Application** \(for OData V2 models\) and **SAP Fiori Worklist Application - OData V4** \(for OData V4 models\) templates in SAP Web IDE

     For more information about SAP Web IDE, see the documentation for SAP Web IDE on the SAP Help Portal at [https://help.sap.com/viewer/p/SAP\_Web\_IDE](https://help.sap.com/viewer/p/SAP_Web_IDE).